padogrid/hazelcast-3-app-pado/README.md

 The current implementation of Pado only supports Pivotal GemFire 8.x.

-The `hazelcast-addon` project was inspired by Pado and borrows many architecture and script ideas from Pado.
+The PadoGrid project borrows many architecture and script ideas from Pado.